 To combat insulin resistance causes such as obesity and physical inactivity, it’s critical to have a plan that you can follow through with.
 Even the smallest changes can have a large impact on your health.

 Start by using substitutes for some of your favorite foods.
 Perhaps you love hamburgers?
 By switching to a 100% whole wheat bun and a leaner meat option like light ground turkey or even a veggie bean burger, you can decrease calories and fat.
 Many people have to do a little trial and error when creating new healthy menus, but you should find that not much is given up in taste.

 Next, you should increase your daily vegetable consumption.
-Vegetables are a healthy option offers a wide variety of vitamins and minerals and contains a lot of fiber to keep you feeling satiated.
+Vegetables are a healthy option offers a wide variety of vitamins and minerals and contain a lot of fiber to keep you feeling satiated.

 To fight obesity and insulin resistance, physical activity is extremely beneficial.
-The good news is that you do not need to spend hours in a gym or running on a treadmill if you do not want to.
-Just make small changes to your daily life.
-With just a short 30 minute walk you could drastically reduce obesity and improve your overall health.
+The good news is that you do not need to spend hours in a gym or running on a treadmill.
+Making small changes to your daily life, such as incorporating a daily 30-minute walk could drastically reduce obesity and improve your overall health.

 Another one of the main causes of insulin resistance is genetics.
 While we sometimes cannot get away from our family tree, in this instance, eating right and exercising both go a long way to battle genetic predispositions.